-Since 1995, Western Municipal Water District has offered educators in western Riverside County the opportunity to apply for grants for water-related projects.
-This widely popular program helps fund creative classroom projects that further a better understanding of water and the vital role it plays in the community.
-All teachers in Western’s District, in both private and public schools in grades K -12, are eligible to apply for these grants.
+Since 1995, Western has offered educators in western Riverside County the opportunity to apply for grants for water-related projects.
+The Lois B. Krieger Water Project Grants for Educators (Krieger Grant) program helps fund creative classroom projects that seek to further a better understanding of water and the vital role it plays in the community.
+The program continues to have a wide-ranging impact on students and educators in Western’s service area.